thiblahute/meson-website/Reference-manual.md

 ### install_headers ###

 Installs the specified headers into system's header directory during the install step.
 This directory can be overridden by specifying it with the <tt>install_dir</tt> keyword argument.
+If you just want to specify a subdirectory on top of the default source dir, then use the <tt>subdir</tt> argument.
+As an example if this has the value <tt>myproj</tt> then the headers would be installed to <tt>/prefix/include/myproj</tt>.

 ### install_man ###